Zaltarba/blog/_posts/2023-07-21-MomentumTrading.md

 We will use the folowing approach :
   1. We check if the Hurst exponent is above 0.6
   2. If it is the case, we either take a long position if stock is bullish or short position if the stock is bearish.
+In both cases we will put 10 bucks.
   3. We then hold the stock for 3 days

 # A pratical implementation